Niraj1903/react-playground/README.md

 Whenever a function start with use its a hook in react

 React uses Client side Routing not Server side Routing

+Never comapre React life Cycle method to functional component

+return in useEffect if done it will be called while on unmounting component